Hampton Roads Peace Conference

 2) Confederate states had to submit to the authority of the federal government.

-These demands were not negotiable, but once they were met, much else would be possible.
+These demands were not negotiable, but once they were met, much else would be on the table.
 This included the manner in which slavery would end.

 Lincoln told the group that the war had made emancipation a foregone conclusion.
-He said “slavery must be abolished,” adding that the black soldier had only reinforced his strong belief in emancipation.
-However, he offered a gentler way for the southerners to ease out of the institution of slavery: compensated emancipation.
-He was willing to discuss the possibility of the federal government paying slave owners for their enslaved people.
+He said, “slavery must be abolished,” adding that the performances of black soldiers had only reinforced his strong belief in emancipation.
+However, he offered a gentler way for the Confederates to ease out of the institution of slavery: compensated emancipation.
+Lincoln was willing to discuss the possibility of the federal government paying slave owners for their enslaved people.

-This, coupled with the announcement made by Seward that Congress had just submitted the 13th Amendment to the states for ratification, gave the Confederates much to process.
+Seward shared the news that Congress had submitted the 13th Amendment to the states for ratification.
+The ratification of that amendment would formally abolish slavery in the United States.
+These bits of information gave the Confederate commissioners much to process.

 Portrait of Robert Hunter